Mike0298/UTS-IOS-ShaRecipe/README.md

 ```
 private let serviceEndPoint = "http://localhost:5000/api"
 ```
+- Please note that the API server hosted on Render will slow down to hibernation when inactive for a long time.
+It will take a while for it to resume normal activity when the service is requested.
+It is normal for the app to take extra time to communicate with the server when this happen.

 ## Author
 - StudentId: 12441376 Commit under the name of Mike Pham and Mike0298